Another Timbre TimHarrisonbre

 Canadian Composers Series

-The Canadian Composers Series contains 10 portrait CDs presenting music by a number of Canada’s leading experimental composers.
-The first batch of 5 discs was released in February 2017 and the second batch will be released at the end of 2017.
+The Canadian Composers Series consists of 10 portrait CDs presenting music by a number of Canada’s leading experimental composers.
+The first batch of 5 discs was released in February 2017 and the second batch was released in August 2018.

-The book accompanying the series contains an introductory essay by Nick Storring and long interviews with all the composers involved.
-There are extracts from the interviews with the composers of the first five CDs on the webpages for each disc:
+The book accompanying the series contains an introductory essay by Nick Storring and extended interviews with all the composers involved.

-Below you can also read the preface to the Canadian Composers Series book by Simon Reynell, the producer of the series, and reviews of the first batch of five CDs which launched the series.
+Below you can read the preface to the Canadian Composers Series book by Simon Reynell, the producer of the series, and reviews of the first batch of five CDs which launched the series.

-The series book also contains reproductions of several paintings by Lance Austin Olsen and photographs by Nick Storring.
+The series booklet also contains reproductions of several paintings by Lance Austin Olsen and photographs by Nick Storring.
 You can read the full version of Nick Storring’s essay here

-The 120-page book is free for anyone who buys two or more of the Canadian Composers Series or can be bought separately for £4.
+The 120-page book is free to anyone who buys 2 or more of the Canadian Composers Series CDs.